 Four structural interventions serve as the vehicles through which Phase II of the overarching Social Determinants of Health Strategy will advance efforts to address the social drivers that impact health.
-They include partnerships to advance health equity, Community Information Exchange (CIE), Community Health Workers (CHW), and a Social Determinants of Health Accelerator Plan to Reduce Social Drivers of Chronic Disease (often referred to more concisely as the "Accelerator Plan").
+They include partnerships to advance health equity, Community Information Exchange (CIE), Community Health Workers (CHW), and a Social Determinants of Health Accelerator Plan to Prevent Chronic Disease (often referred to more concisely as the "Accelerator Plan").